ExoTRAK™: The Future of Post Concussion Intelligence

 Serial monitoring capability enabling true recovery trajectory analysis and personalized return protocols

-The ExoTRAK platform transforms a simple blood draw into actionable neurological intelligence through a streamlined, clinically validated process designed for real-world medical environments.
+The ExoTRAK platform transforms a simple blood draw into actionable neurological intelligence by monitoring post-injury molecular cascades to track recovery or disease progression, and is designed for real-world clinical environments.

 01